ZahidHasan/CV/index.md

 ## Summary
 - Involved in several EU projects as a Research Fellow at University of Salzburg, Austria.
-- Achieved M.Sc. degree in Computer Science with a focus on Computer Vision, AI & HCI from University of Trento, Italy.
+- Achieved M.Sc. degree in Computer Science specialized in HCI & Computer Vision from University of Trento, Italy.
 - Experienced in User Experience (UX), Statistics and Predictive Data Analysis.

 ### Specialized in

-HCI, Machine Learning, Data Science, Statistics, Python.
+Human-Computer Interaction, User Experience, Usability, Machine Learning, Data Science, Statistics, Python.